cmbrehm/redshift-mcid/workshop/content/lab2/_index.en.md

 vacuum delete only orders;
 ```

-Confirm that the VACUUM command reclaimed space by running the follwoing quer again and noting the values have changed.
+Confirm that the VACUUM command reclaimed space by running the following query again and noting the values have changed.
 ```
 select sum(blocks) as total_space from
 (select col, count(*) as blocks